kimpro82/My_Practice/Python_Network/README.md

     decipher_text = decrypt(cipher_text, decbook)
     print("Decrypted Message : ", decipher_text)
 ```
-> Original Meassage :  live for your smile and die for your kiss
+> Original Message :  live for your smile and die for your kiss
 > Encrypted Message :  ,)6% &/2 9/52 3-),% !.$ $)% &/2 9/52 +)33
 > Decrypted Message :  live for your smile and die for your kiss